fly-lang/fly/llvm/docs/ORCv2.rst

 before LibB.

-Many JIT clients will have no need for this strict adherence to the usual ahead-of-time linking rules, and should be able to get by just fine by putting all of their code in a single JITDylib.
+Many JIT clients will have no need for this strict adherence to the usual ahead-of-time linking rules, and should be able to getValue by just fine by putting all of their code in a single JITDylib.
 However, clients who want to JIT code for languages/projects that traditionally rely on ahead-of-time linking (e.g.
 C++) will find that this feature makes life much easier.